 AI Hub: Connecting AI Research Centers and Initiatives

-Penn State has three AI research centers led by Penn State faculty:
+Penn State has four AI research centers led by Penn State faculty:

 The Center for Artificial Intelligence Foundations and Scientific Applications (CENSAI) will work on foundational advances in artificial intelligence and their applications in accelerating scientific discovery across multiple scientific disciplines.